barker29/hillsboro-crashes/docs/washington-county/fatalities2022.markdown

 ---
 layout: page
-title: 2022 Fatalities
+title: Washington County 2022
-permalink: /fatalities2022/
+permalink: /washington-county/fatalities2022/
 ---

 Below is a map and list of fatalities in road crashes in Washington County, Oregon, in 2022.